cisagov/ScubaGear/docs/installation/update.md

 # 2. Dependency Updating
 ## Removing Old Dependencies

+For permanent removal of ScubaGear, OPA, or dependencies left by older releases, see the [uninstall guide](uninstall.md).
+The options below maintain an existing ScubaGear installation.

 Removing old modules and ensuring different versions don't exist minimizes potential errors.

 > [!NOTE]